In the guide

 Outside the scope of this guide

-If you are importing EAPCs or other electric cycles into the EU, to sell at retail or wholesale, you may need to take specialist advice from your local trading standards service, an accredited test house or a notified body that can test this type of product.Back to top
+If you are importing EAPCs or other electric cycles into the UK, to sell at retail or wholesale, you may need to take specialist advice from your local Trading Standards service, an accredited test house or a notified body that can test this type of product.Back to top